SalomePlatform/documentation/dev/cmake/source/pkg.rst

   XYZ_ROOT_DIR

-where <XYZ> is the upper case name of the standard CMake module.
+where <XYZ> is (*exactly*) the upper case name of the standard CMake module.
 For example, the detection of Qt4 is guided by setting QT4_ROOT_DIR.
+The variables \*_ROOT_DIR are only there to guide the process, not to force it.
+Typically under Linux, one would never set PTHREAD_ROOT_DIR, thus leaving the logic find the system installation.

 The order of priority for the detection of a package is (from high to low priority):